Deploy prebuilt apps

 |---|---|

-1. create-roles-and-databases | Creates the application login roles and the per-target databases on the default pool's PostgreSQL server (the framework's own DB host).
-Idempotent — skips roles / databases already present. |
+1. create-roles-and-databases | Creates the application login roles + per-target Postgres databases on the framework's default pool (the bundled Postgres).
+Idempotent — skips what already exists. |

-2. init-schema-nomasx1 | Runs the Nomasx-1 schema bootstrap on the freshly-created nomasx1 database — every table + materialised view from models.py.
+2. init-schema-nomasx1 | Runs the Nomasx-1 schema bootstrap on the freshly-created nomasx1 database.
 Idempotent. |

-Run it from Nomaflow → Catalogue → deploy-databases → ▶ Run now.
+Run it once from Nomaflow → Catalogue → deploy-databases → ▶ Run now.
 The job is enabled = false by default in the bundle — don't enable the schedule (it has none), just run it once.

 | Detail | What |